 \subsection{Book-searching Task}

-The book-searching case was implemented with the aid of the proposed AR approach.
+The book-searching task was implemented with the aid of the proposed AR approach.
 The AR app encoded a number of book titles which were used as the stimulus in the study.
-The user with an HMD with a real-time built in eye-tracker stands in front of the bookcase, where the task is to find a specific but randomly determined book (Figure \ref{fig:teaser}.$a$) after activating the app.
-In the beginning, users allocated in distinct sub-studies are assigned into particular groups.
-Depending on the settings, different types of hints with/without task feedback are then provided.
-There are two identical book-searching tasks in this study and the gaze playback serves as the task feedback which is inserted between the two tasks.
-To precisely control the experimental variables meanwhile differentiating the task content, we adopted two congruent bookcases but with totally different books and placements for each task (Figure \ref{fig:us_par}).
-The spatial layout of books remains unchanged and unmoved in both bookcases throughout the entire study.
+The user with an HMD with a real-time built in eye-tracker would stand in front of the bookcase, to find a specific but randomly determined book (Figure \ref{fig:teaser}.$a$) after activating the app.
+In the beginning, users allocated in distinct sub-studies were assigned into particular groups.
+Depending on the settings, different types of hints with/without instant post-task feedback were then provided.
+There were two identical book-searching tasks in this study and the gaze playback served as the feedback which was inserted between the two tasks.
+To precisely control the experimental variables while differentiating the task content, we adopted two congruent bookcases but with totally different books being cleared placed.
+(Figure \ref{fig:us_par}).
+The books used for the two tasks are also distinct.
+The spatial layout of books remained unchanged and unmoved in both bookcases throughout the entire study.